mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-This is written in the Puppet language which looks a bit like Ruby but isn't Ruby.
-There is a Ruby DSL for Puppet but I'm not going to be talking about that, I'm going to be talking about the original Puppet language.
-So what this is, I'm saying there's a user called Henry, let's make sure he's present, he's got a certain user ID, his primary group is "staff", he likes to use ZSH, home directory in a standard place and we're going to manage his home directory which just means we'll create it if it doesn't already exist.
-Now notice I'm not saying "oh, you must run `adduser`", I'm saying "there's a user", I'm describing at a higher level, you don't need to worry about the nitty-gritty.
-You're just, with one change, one word, I could change `present` to `absent` and then Puppet would have to manage removing that user and there's kind of a real power in sort of delegating that responsibility of how to do stuff by describing things at this high level.
+This is written in the Puppet language which looks a little like Ruby but *isn't* Ruby.
+(There is a [Ruby DSL for Puppet](http://puppetlabs.com/blog/ruby-dsl/) but I'm only going to be using the original Puppet language.)

+This resource is describing a user called Henry: it's ensuring that he exists, that he's got a certain user ID, that his primary group is "staff", that his preferred shell is ZSH, that his home directory is in the standard place and that we will create it for him if it doesn't already exist.
+Notice I'm not saying, "you must run `adduser`"; I'm simply saying "there's a user with these properties".
+By describing the user at this level, you can make one change, say, from `present` to `absent`, to remove his account from the system.
+By delegating the responsibility of *how* to actually achieve these things to Puppet, you are free to keep your configuration quite sparse.

-So how would you actually use this?
-Let's take that definition, we'll save it in a file called `henry.pp` then what you can do is run:
+How would you actually use this?
+Let's take that definition, save it in a file called `henry.pp` and then run the following command...

 {% highlight console %}
 $ sudo puppet apply henry.pp
 {% endhighlight %}

-What Puppet's going to do is look at your system and it's going to say "right, is there a user called Henry?
-No, so I need to create one."
+What Puppet's going to do is look at your system, check for a user named Henry and, as he doesn't yet exist, create him.

 {% highlight console %}
 notice: